It was a brutal sight. Three men crucified outside of Jerusalem. Naked. Bleeding. Hanging. Screaming in pain and gasping for breath.

 He publicly breathed his last for all to see.
 His side was pierced.
 His chest stopped moving.
 His head hung down.
 The Light of the World had gone out.
 The Lamb of God had been slain.

-But for one man this was not a time for retreat or reflection.
+But for one man, this was not a time for retreat or reflection.
 This was a moment for action.
+His name was Joseph of Arimathea.

 We don’t know when or how Joseph became one of Jesus’ disciples.
 All four gospel writers simply have him appear at this critical hour.